BrentDean/8-Bit/README.md

 5. Wait for the write cycle to finish.
 6. Read back the byte and compare.

-### Python → Arduino workflow

-Right now the workflow is intentionally simple:
-1. Write/edit assembly program `program.asm`
-2. Run the Python assembler to generate a ROM image (byte array)
-3. Send those bytes over serial to the Nano
-4. The Nano drives the shift registers and programs the AT28C64 in the ZIF socket
-5. Move the EEPROM to the CPU board and observe behavior on the LEDs / output register

 ## Status

 * ✅ CPU schematic & PCB routed in KiCad.